Ignite-Laboratories/Enigmaneering/enigma1/solution1/E1S1 - Point Calculation.md

 the dimension, itself, provides a _rolling window of observance_.
 By default, all dimensions are created with a 2 second observable window - but you can adjust that with its `Window` field.
-The print function isn't doing anything besides printing whatever is in the timeline buffer, so it isn't able to filter out the duplicates - we'll handle that in the next step.
+The print function isn't doing anything besides printing whatever is in the timeline buffer, so it isn't able to filter out the duplicates - we'll handle that in the next solution.